Templates Demand Letters First-Party Property Damage Demand Letter - Missouri

 If [CARRIER_SHORT_NAME] fails to accept this demand:

-- All policy benefits
+- All contract benefits

-2. Regulatory complaints will be filed with:
+2. Regulatory complaint will be filed with:

-- Missouri Department of Insurance, P.O.
-Box 690, Jefferson City, MO 65102
+- Missouri Department of Commerce and Insurance, Consumer Affairs Division, P.O.
+Box 690, Jefferson City, MO 65102-0690, Telephone: 800-726-7390

 3. Appraisal will be invoked (if not already)